pacs-course/pacs-examples/README.md

-EXAMPLES AND EXERCISES FOR APSC (PACS) AND AMSC COURSE
+EXAMPLES AND EXERCISES FOR AMSC and APSC (PACS) COURSES
 --------------------------------------

 This repo contains source code and descriptions for the examples and exercises that will be explained during the PACS (Programmazione Avanzata per il Calcolo Scientifico - Advanced Programming for Scientific Computing) and Advanced Methods for Scientific Computing (AMSC) courses at Politecnico di Milano.

-**A NOTE** For the AMSC course, only a subset of the examples will be used at the lectures and labs and are part of the course.
+**A NOTE** For the AMSC course, only a subset of the examples will be used at the lectures and labs.
 However, I encourage interested students to look at the various examples.

-The repository contains submodules, so to check it out properly, you have to type
+The repository contains git submodules, so to check it out properly, you have to type

 ```
 git clone --recursive https://github.com/HPC-Courses/AMSC-CodeExamples.git